GNS3/gns3-server/docs/curl.rst

 Sample session using curl
 =========================

-You need to read the :doc:`glossary`, and doc:`general` before.
+You need to read the :doc:`glossary`, and :doc:`general` before.

-Full endpoints list is available: doc:`endpoints`
+Full endpoints list is available: :doc:`endpoints`

 .. warning::